Angi-Reynoso/Datos_Masivos/Exams/Exam_1b/Exam_1b.md

 9. What is the meaning of the "Close" column?
 ~~~~
-//The Close column refers to closing prices, that is, the last level at which an asset was
+The Close column refers to closing prices, that is, the last level at which an asset was
-//traded before the market closed on a given day.
+traded before the market closed on a given day.
 ~~~~

 10. What is the maximum and minimum of the "Volume" column?